ianrose42/MACQ_scRNAseq/README.md

 #docker build ./code/docker_stuff/Docker
 bash ./build_image.bash
 ```
-Also, you might choose to download the pipeline's docker images a

 ## Environmental Variables
 The NextFlow workflow needs it user to supply three file paths corresponding to directories on you local system: